Prophecy-AI/canada-research/agent_v5/README.md

 Agent V5 completely replaces the Claude Code SDK dependency with a custom implementation while maintaining 100% functionality.
 All tools, MCP integration, and agentic loops work identically to the original.

+**NEW:** Agent V5 now supports using different models for planning vs execution.
+Use OpenAI's o3-mini or o1 for planning while Claude executes the plan.
+See [PLANNING_MODELS.md](PLANNING_MODELS.md) for details.

 ---

 ## What Was Built